ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/using/redirects.md

     use_remote_address: false
 ```

-Note: Setting `x_forwarded_proto_redirect: true` will impact all your $productName$ mappings.
-Every HTTP request to $productName$ will only be allowed to pass if it has an `X-FORWARDED-PROTO: https` header.
+Note: Setting `x_forwarded_proto_redirect: true` will impact all your Emissary mappings.
+Every HTTP request to Emissary will only be allowed to pass if it has an `X-FORWARDED-PROTO: https` header.